Entering Additional Pay in HRS

 processes are run on a nightly basis

-- If additional pay is being added for an employee for Faculty Sabbatical leave, please refer to KB HR - Faculty Sabbatical for detailed instructions on how to enter the additional pay record in this situation.
+- If additional pay is being added for an employee for Faculty Sabbatical leave, please refer to KB Entering a Faculty Sabbatical in HRS for detailed instructions on how to enter the additional pay record in this situation.

 - If the additional pay should be funded differently than the employee's

 regular earnings, you'll need to update the funding on the Funding Data